(Data ∩ Water) Terms

 MapR included Drill as part of their Hadoop bundle.
 HPE acquired MapR and later dropped support for Drill.

 “Drowning in data” is a popular phrase, often times followed by “starving for insights.”
 It refers to the phenomenon of overflowing data lakes and swamps that are difficult to manage and tame.
 With the popularization and availability of data lake technology, organizations have been collecting data without bounds.
-However, very few organizations have been investing in data teams to continually manage, organize, and make effective use of that data.
-Without a data team, organizations feel that they are drowning in data, yet lack access to its benefits.
+However, few organizations have been investing in data teams to manage, organize, and make effective use of that data.
+Thus, organizations are drowning in data but lack access to its benefits.

 1 A database dump is a backup of the data in the form of a transaction log from which the full database can be recovered.